 While on experiential learning you must undertake some or all of the suggested activities as relevant.
 Activities should be undertaken many times so that you can build competency in each of the areas.
 You will have to complete reflective entries in your portfolio.
-Your portfolio is associated with adifferent class in each year:
+Your portfolio is associated with adifferent module in each year:

-Year Class
+Year Module

 Year 2 Being a Pharmacist 1

 Year 3 Being a Pharmacist 2

 Year 4 Being a Pharmacist 3

 Year 5 Being a Pharmacist 4

-Details of what you have to complete for each class is detailed in the year descriptor for EL below and in the class page on MyPlace.
+Details of what you have to complete for each module is detailed in the year descriptor for EL below and inthe module page on MyPlace.